arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

 -   Description

-    This function finds the row where the minimum value of valueToMinimize resides and then returns the value of valueToReturn in the row.
+    This function finds the row where the minimum value of valueToMinimize resides and returns the value of valueToReturn in the row.

 -   Parameters
     -   valueToMinimize: the column that contains the values to compare.
+The value of this parameter can be of any data type.
     -   valueToReturn: the column that contains the value to return.
+The value of this parameter can be of any data type.
 -   Return value

     This function returns a value of the same type as valueToReturn.